superfly/docs/blueprints/extra-machines-resilient-apps.html.md

   [http_service.concurrency]
     type = "requests"
     soft_limit = 200 # Used by Fly Proxy to determine Machine excess capacity
-    hard_limit = 250
 ```

 Fly Proxy uses the concurrency `soft_limit` to determine if Machines have capacity.
 Learn more about [auto start and stop](/docs/apps/autostart-stop/).

-**Using the Machines API:** To add or modify the auto start and stop settings with the Machines API, create or update the settings in the `services` object of the [Machine config](/docs/machines/api/machines-resource/#machine-config-object-properties).
+**Using the Machines API:** To add or change the auto start and stop settings with the Machines API, use the settings in the `services` object of the [Machine config](/docs/machines/api/machines-resource/#machine-config-object-properties) in your create or update calls.

 ### 2. Create more Machines